owtaylor/flagstate/README.md

-Metastore
+Flagstate
 ---------
-metastore is a service designed to be deployed alongside a [docker/distribution](https://github.com/docker/distribution/) registry instance to collect and serve up metadata for images in the registry.
+flagstate is a service designed to be deployed alongside a [docker/distribution](https://github.com/docker/distribution/) registry instance to collect and serve up metadata for images in the registry.
 Being separate from the registry has a number of advantages: